EddBeltran/college-website/readme.md

 * Javascript

 ## Awards:
-* In 2015 I receive a diploma for the creation of this website.
+In 2015, four high school collegues and I received a diploma for the creation of this website.

-## Update (2021):
+## 2021 Updates:
-* This website is not currenly used and hosted, but this porject helps me a lot to understand the main principles of web development.
-I made few changes in the code but the main idea is still there.
+In order to improve the 2015 website, modern UI and CSS techniques were implemented, images were optimeze with WebP format, and finally, to deploy the site, Parcel and Netlify were used.

+### Lighthouse Report:
+* Performance: from 57% to 97%
+* Accesibility: from 82% to 96%
+* Best Practices: from 75% to 100%
+* SEO*

+*The current updates don't belong to the official website, so, SEO principles were not applied

+## Visit the website:
+<a href="https://college-website-utmz.netlify.app" target="_blank">college-website-utmz.netlify.app</a>